DJCordhose/ecmascript-2015-iojs/README.md

 The returned `iterator` is an object that has a method called `next`.
 The return value of the `next` function is another object that has a `value` property (representing the actual value of this element), plus a boolean property `done` that indicates if there are still more values to iterate over.

 Ok, this gets a little involved, let us see some code to create such an `iterable`.
-This example `iterable` can provide us with an endless list of unique names by using `name` as prefix and a count as suffix.
+This example `iterable` generates unique names by using `name` as prefix and a count as suffix.
 The count is increased with each iteration (i.e. invocation of the `next` function).
+Our `next` function always returns `done: false` making it an "endless" iterator:

 ```JavaScript
 const uniqueNamesIterable = {